sina-mobarez/recommended-books-system/README.md

 # Recommended Books System

-Restful apis for a system that show user a list of books and recommended books by user rating, and similar books
+Restful apis for a system that show user a list of books and recommended books by user rating, and similar books (in this project tried to use raw sql instead ORM)

 ## Installation